 You can be a constant educator, reminding pet parents that your clinic, and/or the veterinarians at your clinic, approach healing differently from other veterinarians, or from what clients might see on TV or hear from their dog park friends.
 Be creative.
 Put up slogans like: “Build health now for a longer life” or “Love the symptoms, as they are a part of healing”.

 Make a list with all the staff and doctors of messages left or calls fielded at night, or what worried clients called about in the morning.
 When pet parents chose to go the pet ER, was it for something they could have soothed at home?
 Add to the list things clients try that is beyond what they should be doing, or that may hinder their pets’ treatment.

-Each of you works in a different type of practice and will need a different approach to training and empowering clients to help them keep their pets healthy.
+Each of you works in a different type of practice and will need a different approach to training and empowering pet parents to help them keep their animals healthy.
 The real key to success is the initial strategizing and the honest evaluation of the success or failure of different strategies.
 Plan on at least one meeting a month to be sure you are continuing to empower your clients.

 1. Encourage them to keep a journal

 A major problem faced by clients is decision making.
 For example: “Do I need to go to the clinic now?
 Did I choose the right foods, treatments, fl ea control or other lifestyle change?”
 Most clients have been conditioned to want symptoms to resolve quickly but don’t notice other more general changes.
 At your practice, they are told that the alternative approaches the doctors offer may not quickly resolve the current problem, but will slowly build health.
 Once home, clients may forget, or their neighbors may tell them their dog’s skin looks so bad they should go to another clinic.